Je2RYe/Je2RYe.github.io/README.md

 # Je2RYe.github.io
-This is Yichen Ye's personal home page
+This is Yichen Ye's personal homepage